Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Introduction

 Finally, we introduce a sim-to-real causal transfer framework, aiming at extending the strengths of causal regularization from simulation to real-world contexts.
 We achieve this through cross-domain multi-task learning, \ie, jointly train the representation on the causal task in simulation and the forecasting task in the real world.
-Through experiments on the ETH-UCY dataset~\citep{lernerCrowdsExample2007,pellegriniImprovingDataAssociation2010} paired with an ORCA simulator~\citep{vandenbergReciprocalVelocityObstacles2008}, we find that the causal transfer framework enables stronger generalization in challenging settings such as low-data regimes, even in the absence of real-world causal annotations.
-As one of the first steps towards causal models in the multi-agent, we hope our work brings new light on the challenges and opportunities of learning causally-aware representations in practice.
+Through experiments on the ETH-UCY dataset~\citep{lernerCrowdsExample2007,pellegriniImprovingDataAssociation2010} paired with an ORCA simulator~\citep{vandenbergReciprocalVelocityObstacles2008}, we find that the causal transfer framework enables stronger generalization in challenging settings such as low-data regimes.
+Despite a large gap between simulator and real-world data, our approach outperforms the AutoBots baseline with only 25\% of the real data when combined with our causal regularizers.
+Furthermore, with just 50\% of the real data, it surpasses all other models in prediction accuracy.
+This is achieved even in the absence of real-world causal annotations, underscoring the robustness of our framework in limited-data scenarios.
+We also test the causal transfer approach on the NBA dataset \cite{xu2022socialvae,yue2014learning}, demonstrating its effectiveness in different real-world settings.
+As one of the first steps towards causal modeling in multi-agent systems, we hope our work sheds new light on the challenges and opportunities of learning causally-aware representations in practice.